Katze Blut im Stuhl

 • Pains

-• Loss of appetite
+• loss of appetite

-• Weight loss
+• weight loss

 • constipation

 If there is blood in the stool due to an injury or inflammation of the mucous membranes in the gastrointestinal tract, the entire digestive system is usually impaired.
 Diarrhea a typical accompanying symptom of blood in the stool.
 If the stool mushy, watery or slimy , these are signs of diarrhea.
-Even a slight change in the consistency of the cat's stool can be diarrhea.
+Even a slight change in the consistency of the cat's stool can already be diarrhea.
 You can find detailed information in our Guide to the symptom of diarrhea.

-Causes of blood in cats’ stool
+Causes of blood in the stool of cats

-Since blood in the stool can be caused by various Triggers along the entire digestive tract Ultimately, a whole range of potential causes come into consideration.
+Since blood in the stool can be caused by various triggers along the entire digestive tract Ultimately, a whole range of potential causes come into consideration.

 Injury